nikita-volkov/graph-db/README.md

 ## Project Status

-Closing in on release.
-It's finally happening!
+Not released yet and currently on hold.

 The project is perfectly compilable and the demos and tests execute just fine, so you can already get a feeling of what it's all about.
 The tutorials are coming after release.

-Currently the project is undergoing extensive testing, benchmarking and API polishing.

 ---